UK Woodland Carbon Code - the basics

 Validation / verification to the code means that woodland carbon projects:

-• can provide reliable estimates of the amount of carbon that will be sequestered or locked up as a result of the tree planting
+• Can provide reliable estimates of the amount of carbon that will be sequestered as a result of the tree planting

 To meet the requirements of the code, projects must: